malcolmkeating/malcolmkeating.github.io/_pages/editing.md

 I work with academic writers to ensure their work is grammatically correct and polished.
 My editing addresses both stylistic details and argumentative rigor.

-Not only do I have professional editing experience and training but I'm also an academic.
+Not only do I have professional editing experience and training, but I'm also an academic.
 I've worked on everything from blog posts and book reviews to journal articles, edited collections, and monographs.
 I have experience helping non-native English speakers polish their writing—without losing their authentic voices.

 #### Qualifications ####
 + Copyediting certificate in progress with UC San Diego Extended Studies